 So, you’re looking to choose the best electric scooter with a seat.
 Well, you’re in the right place.

 Big power, big speed, and big wheels – the WideWheel Pro has it all.
-With a sleek, edgy aesthetic the WideWheel is a masterclass in style and the comfortable seat attachment fits in perfectly.
-Dual 500W motors deliver impressive torque, making it the perfect scooter for inclines, whilst the innovative foam-filled tires provide a beautifully smooth ride.
+With a sleek, edgy aesthetic the WideWheel is a masterclass in style and the comfortable seat attachment fits perfectly.
+Dual 500W motors make this an ideal option if you’ve had some experience riding but want to upgrade from tamer models to something with more bite.

 How We Conduct & Support Our Electric Scooter Research:

 To support our rigorous scooter review and editorial process, we rely on affiliate commissions.
 These are at no cost to you.

 If you read our guides and reviews, find a scooter that you like, and click through to the retailer then we may earn a commission.
 We only earn a commission if you purchase a scooter and are happy with it.
 If you decide that you don’t like it and return it, we don’t earn a commission.